-The component is rendered inside the shell of a pane, with the pane header, menu and actions all being available for configuration.
+The component is rendered inside the shell of a pane, with the pane header, menu, and actions all being available for configuration.
 You will find more information on how to use this in the reference documentation for the structure builder.

 The fact that you can open the same document node from different paths through a structure creates an interesting challenge.
 Sometimes you know only the document ID of the document you want to open, but not necessarily which of the different paths through the structure it makes sense to open it with.
-In these cases the API will make a best-effort calculation to figure this out for you, while the fallback will be opening the document node to the right of the root pane.
+In these cases, the API will make a best-effort calculation to figure this out for you, while the fallback will be opening the document node to the right of the root pane.

 The Structure builder API also gives you ways to set a default configuration for a document node that's opened outside of a path.
-This is useful when you want to make sure that a certain document type always have a set of views accessible.
+This is useful when you want to make sure that a certain document type always has a set of views accessible.

 Each segment (in user interface terms; each pane) is represented in the URL by an ID.
 When the studio is first loaded (and on subsequent navigation) the desk tool looks at the segments in the URL and tries to resolve each ID to a structure node.

-It does this by calling the so called child resolver on the parent node.
+It does this by calling the so-called child resolver on the parent node.
 For instance, a common pattern is the document type list → document editor, where clicking on any of the items within the document type list will render a document editor as the child of the document list.
 This is usually represented in the URL by something like

 documentType;documentId - for instance